Definition of Cost Center

 A cost center is often a department within a company.
 The manager and employees of a cost center are responsible for its costs but are not directly responsible for revenues or investment decisions.

 Examples of Cost Centers

 - Each of the service departments or support departments within a production facility, such as the maintenance department and quality control department

 - A company's general, selling and administrative (SG&A) departments such as the company's human resource department, sales and marketing departments, IT department, accounting department, etc.

-Cost centers are not limited to departments.
-There might be several cost centers within a department.
-For example, each assembly line could be a cost center.
-Even a special machine could be a cost center.
+It is also possible for a company to have several cost centers within one department.
+For example, each assembly line could be a separate cost center within one production department.
+Even a special machine could be a separate cost center.